genevate/style_guides/business/interview.md

   be worth investing in the interviewee (perhaps at a lower salary).
 All of this depends on whether you have capacity to absorb the individual *and* have mentors on your staff to polish those rough edges adequately.
 Keep in mind this can occur at any age (young or old) and/or experience level.
-  Due the nature of this particular quality, it can have a strong influence over the other scores.
+  Due to the nature of this particular quality, it can have a strong influence over other scores.

 This can be further automated by using an internal application or spreadsheet.
 Each can be graded on a scale of -1 to 1 where -1 is negative, 0 is neutral, and 1 is positive.
 Allow space for each team